TravisWheelerLab/BATH/documentation/userguide/tutorial.md

 <details><summary>Practice 9: running a simple bathsearch and reading the output</summary>
 <p>

 Bathsearch requires two inputs - the query and the target.
 In this practice, you will use the single pHMM in the file PTH2.bhmm as the query.
 For the target, you will use a single DNA sequence in the file target-PTH2.fa.
-The -o flag is used to direct the standard output to the file PTH2.out.
+The -o flag is used to direct the standard output to the file PTH2.out (otherwise it will be printed to stdout).

 ```bash
    % bathsearch -o PTH2.out PTH2.bhmm target-PTH2.fa
 ```

-The file PTH2.out contains the standard bathsearch output for a search between the query file PTH2.bhmm and the target file target-PTH2.fa.
-If you open this file you will see that it is organized into the following sections:
+We can now open the file PTH2.out and see that the output is organized into the following sections:

    1) File Header - lines begin with '#' and contain basic information about the search parameters
 ```